BioClub/labU/README.md

 # BioClub Tokyo Community Website

-Public Development for the  BioClub Tokyo Community Website.
+Public Development Repository for the  BioClub Tokyo Community Website.
 Theme for [BioClub Tokyo](http://www.bioclub.tokyo).

-The [old BioClub](http://bioclub.org) Website at is a bit chaotic, it does not really reflect all the projects, events and experiments happening at BioClub.
+The [old BioClub](http://bioclub.org) Website is a bit chaotic, it does not really reflect all the projects, events, experiments and social activities that are happening at BioClub.

-Unfortunately it's not possible for the BioClub community to change/update the CMS and structure of the server, therefore we decided to make a new website - where we can implement the needs and requirements of the community.
+Unfortunately it's not possible for the BioClub community to change/update the old website and structure of the server, therefore we decided to make a new website - where we can implement the needs and requirements of the community.

-The website and it's theme should also be free and open-source.
+The website and it's theme also need be free and open-source.

 # Discussion & Content